BeulahLand24/Generative-Root-Growth/README.md

 ## Features

 - Allows users to adjust growth velocity, density, max size, and color count.
-- Allows users to download PNG of their generated art
+- Allows users to download a PNG of their generated art.
 - Interactive interface with a sidebar for parameter controls.

 ## Getting Started